databrickslabs/dbignite/README.md

 )
 ```
 The _parser_ handles the input and the _mapper_ handles the output.
 Parameterize the method call with
 a different _mapper_ for a different output data structure.
-Basically,
-a deserializer and a serializer, respectively.
 In this example
 `omop_dfs` is some sort of collections of DataFrames representing the CDM:
 ```
 omop_cdm = dbinterop.parse_fhir_bundle(path_to_my_fhir_bundle, mapper=dbinterop.OmopMapper())